eventide-project/docs/user-guide/writers/message-writer.md

 - A writer can protect writes against concurrency using its `expected_version` argument
 - Coordination of workflows between streams can be effected using the writer's facility for replies and replying
 - Actuating a writer can be done either from its class interface or its instance interface
+- The writer provides a [diagnostic substitute](./substitute.md) that records data about the write operations actuated

 ## Messaging::Postgres::Write Class